JerloPH/HomeCinema/docs/README_TODO.md

 # HomeCinema - Features to Add / Bugs to Fix

 ## Priority List
+- Marked 'Watched' entry.
+- Load label texts from external files, when using translation.
 - Faster showing of movie info when clicking **"View details"**.
 - Scrape Anime info from Anilist/MyAnimeList.
 - Improve speed of App load (check background worker and optimize).